 Walking through the legal requirements to have a valid common law marriage in Texas

-In a consultation with a potential client, a woman asked one of our attorneys what it took to be common law married in Texas.
-The reason she was curious to find out was because she had just been served with divorce papers on the day before by a man she considered to be her live-in boyfriend.
+In consultation with a potential client, a woman asked one of our attorneys what it took to be common law married in Texas.
+The reason she was curious to find out was that she had just been served with divorce papers on the day before by a man she considered to be her live-in boyfriend.

 Our attorney asked the woman if she and this man had lived together.
 She answered that yes, they had.
 Our attorney next asked the prospective client whether or not she and her "husband" had ever held each out as being married to another person.